 - Research experience in relation to diabetes care (type 2), nursing homes and care of older people.

 Please note the above are not an exhaustive list.
 For further information about the role including the essential and desirable criteria please click the Candidate Information link below.

-This post is fixed term until 13 November 2023.
+This post is fixed term for up to 21 months or until 31 May 2025, whichever is sooner.
 Fixed term contract posts are available for the stated period in the first instance but in particular circumstances may be renewed or made permanent subject to availability of funding.